Skip to main content

 const data = useLiveQuery('greeting');

-Once you have wired your app this way, the changes that you make to the database will automatically trigger updates to the UI.
+Once you have wired your app this way, the changes that you make to the ledger will automatically trigger updates to the UI.
 This is true whether the changes are made by the local device user, or by another collaborator.

 Beyond Local